stofolus/pnr-scanner/README.md

 ## Todo

-* `--fix` - an option that helps the user to fix any real Swedish personal identity numbers with test data
+* Imporve `--fix` to select test data smarter.
+Perhaps with the same birth date.